CCI-MOC/xdmod-cntr/XdmodAID.md

 Most of the time it runs within a couple of minutes, sometimes it takes longer and will ocassionally fail due to a time out when it cannot lock certain tables.

+The fix for this utility is to refactor xdmod to pickup it's configuration solely from the database making acl-config

 # xdmodopenstack